AadityaNair/AadityaNair.github.io/pages/about.md

 That was my day job.
 By night, I am a sysadmin for this institute.
 It involves our team managing a bunch of our infrastructure like mail servers, proxy, local websites, etc. On an average day, we serve about 3000 people.
 It is a fun job.
+I also interned at Facebook as a Production Engineer.
+There, I worked with the _Internal Detection_ team on _[Hypershell]_

 I have also taken an interest on Machine Learning and have been doing some courses in text processing.